dohahelmy/resources-intel-edge-ai-scholarship-2020/README.md

 ### Articles
 * What is Edge AI and why it should be in your technology roadmap for 2019? https://wire19.com/what-is-edge-ai/
+* 10 Huge Benefits of Edge AI and the Software Tools to Deliver Them https://software.intel.com/en-us/articles/10-huge-benefits-of-edge-ai-and-the-software-tools-to-deliver-them
+* A 9 minute Intro to Edge Computing https://snips.ai/content/intro-to-edge-computing
 ### Books/Papers
 ### Course/tutorials
 * Introduction to AI for non-experts https://www.elementsofai.com/